pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

     set (the default), then logging will be completely disabled.

 `observation-path` = *path* (**unset**)
-:   Path where the daemon will create an observation unix domain socket.
+:   Path where the daemon will create an observation Unix domain socket.
 This
     socket is used by `ntp-ctl` and `ntp-metrics-exporter` to read the current status of the daemon.
 If not set (the default) no observation socket will be created and it is not possible to use `ntp-ctl` or `ntp-metrics-exporter` to